 The intermediate code is close to machine code, but it doesn’t depend on any platform.
 For example, it doesn’t contain any size of data, the address of the variable, the name of the register.

 The Intermediate Code is as an Internal Language.
-It can cross any platform and make the compiler becomes two parts:
+It can cross any platform and make the compiler becomes two parts: The front – has one intermediate code The back – has more implementation for different platforms.

-• The back of compiler
+The back of compiler

-• Generate the machine code
+Generate the machine code

 The Code Generator translates the intermediate code to the machine code.
 This process depends on the hardware of the certain machine.
 The different machine has different bytes, different registers, and different data size.

-• Target Code Optimizer
+Target Code Optimizer

 Finally, the Target Code Optimizer optimizes the machine code generated by Code Generator.